• Published: Mar 24 2025 11:50 AM

 wave

-Only Social Security Disability Insurance (SSDI) recipients born between the 21st and 31st of any month, and who first received benefits after April 30, 1997, will receive their payment on March 26th.
-Importantly, those receiving Supplemental Security Income (SSI) are not included in this group.
-The average SSDI payment for disabled retired workers is $1,580.76, while the average for Disability Insurance is slightly lower at $1,439.
+It's a bit complicated, honestly.
+Only folks getting Social Security Disability Insurance (SSDI) whose birthday falls between the 21st and 31st of *any* month, and who first started receiving benefits after April 30th, 1997, will see their money deposited on March 26th.
+Important note: This doesn't include Supplemental Security Income (SSI) payments.
+Just to give you an idea, the average SSDI payment for disabled retired workers is around $1,580.76.
+For those on Disability Insurance, it's a little lower, about $1,439.

 FAQ